Mathématique: Chapter 58

 Because he must have done it for her.

-Mozart’s Piano Sonata No. 14 came into his mind, and he performed the rebellious opening Mannheim Rocket, but then had to slow down as his aching fingers failed to muster up the dexterity required for the imploring answering passage.
-The entire first movement was a fusion of wild passion and exhausted collapse, triplet motifs turning the development through its dogged minor tonalities, suggesting resignation, until, finally descending to a quiet whisper at the lowest register of the keyboard.
+Mozart’s Piano Sonata No. 14 came into his mind, and he performed the rebellious opening Mannheim Rocket.
+He slowed as his aching fingers failed to muster up the dexterity required for the imploring answering passage.
+The movement was a fusion of wild passion and exhausted collapse, triplet motifs turning the development through its dogged minor tonalities, suggesting resignation that descended to a quiet whisper at the lowest register of the keyboard.

 But then, it seemed, so did he.

-His hands, pushed far too far, moved slowly.
-And that seemed right to him.
-Perhaps he had always played this one slowly.
+His hands, pushed far too far, moved slowly, but that seemed right to him.
+Perhaps he’d always played this one slowly.

-I can only imagine how much I must have loved you, he thought, as his aching fingers moved through the first pass of Beethoven’s cantabile melody.
-But if—for reasons I can’t explain—my musical ability is the only thing left to us, of us, then I hope it meets with your approval the way it meets with mine.
+I can only imagine how much I must have loved you, he thought, moving through the first pass of Beethoven’s cantabile melody.
+But if—for reasons I can’t explain—my musical ability is the only thing left to us, of us, then I hope it meets with your approval.
+The way it meets with mine.

 Measure after measure, Beethoven spoke to Mozart.
 Across space and time.
 Through the medium of music.

-I can’t think of you,” he whispered, without interrupting the rhythm of his playing.
-“But I can still play for you.
-As I suppose I must have done.
+I can’t think of you,” he whispered, without interrupting the rhythm of his playing, “but I can still play for you.
+As I must’ve done.
 When we were both alive.”

 He made the second pass through the cantabile.

 This one, he told her in his thoughts.
 I’m sure I played you this one.
 And I know your Kreutzer.
-As you must have known mine.
-And these things are central.
+As you knew mine.
+Such things are central.
 They go right to the core.
 Unstrippable.
 We must all, all of us, have unstrippable qualities.

 The piece ended.